1SoftwareCompany/Sett1x/README.md

 In order to install the configurations you will have to use Sett1x.Cli.
 By default the configurations are applied and stored in environment variables.

 Dynamic Keys (Lists of Strings)
-Settix now supports dynamic keys, which are lists of strings that are initialized when the configuration is first created.
+Sett1x now supports dynamic keys, which are lists of strings that are initialized when the configuration is first created.
 However, these dynamic keys are not updated by Pandora after their initial creation.
 This ensures that their values remain stable across different environments.

 HardFork
 ========